ZZBaron/2D-Black-Hole-Sim/README.md

 # 2D Black Hole Light Ray Simulation

-This Python simulation visualizes the behavior of light rays around a black hole in 2D space using the Schwarzschild metric.
+Python simulation visualizing the behavior of light rays around a black hole in 2D space using the Schwarzschild metric.
 The user can observe gravitational lensing effects in response to a strong gravitational field.

 # Features